GreedyGame/cocos2dx-plugin/README.md

 ## Cocos Android Activity :

-* In your Game's Cocos Android Activity's onCreate() function add the following code
+* In your Game's Cocos Android Activity's onCreate() function add the following code.
+Make sure that this initialization is done only inside onCreate() and not in onResume() or any other activity lifecycle methods.
 ```java
 protected void onCreate(Bundle savedInstanceState){
 		super.onCreate(savedInstanceState);